 - plant-based heme iron

 This versatile leafy green’s high vitamin C content enhances collagen production to keep skin firm and smooth.
 But that’s not all.
-The vitamin A it provides may promote strong, shiny hair, while vitamin K has been shown to help reduce inflammation in cells.
+The vitamin A it provides may promote strong, shiny hair, while vitamin K to help reduce inflammation in cells.

 To try: Add handfuls of spinach to a smoothie, salad, or sauté.
 More ideas?
 Check out our favorite spinach recipes, including spinach chips and cheesy burgers.